 That night Raoult understood he had to equip this single sculpture with a surrounding protective shelter, kind of a churchlike structure.
 So he continued making totems. altogether nineteen big wooden sculptures, some six meters high, which he arranged in a circle like pillars in a cathedral.

-These pillars have names, such as mother...father...moon.. sun....
-Situated in between the pillars decorated granite blocks symbolize the elements.
+These pillars got names, such as mother...father...moon.. sun....
+Situated in between the pillars decorated granite blocks symbolized the elements.

 French travel-writer Claude Arz, who is known as writing about "mysterious France", has published an interview with Raoult (conducted around 2006) on his weblog.
 Here is a translation into english of a quote from that interview, which might be rather characteristic of Raoult's views.